The Complete Hair Product Guide for Men: What to Use and When

 Ask Your Barber

-The best product advice comes from someone who knows your hair.
-After your next haircut, ask your barber what they used and why.
-Pairing the right product with your fade style makes all the difference.
-Most barbers, whether in Oxnard, the 805 area, or Santa Barbara, are happy to make specific recommendations.
+The most reliable product advice comes from someone who has actually had their hands in your hair.
+After your next haircut, ask your barber what they used to finish the style and why they chose it for your hair type.
+Pairing the right product with your fade style makes a real difference.
+Most barbers, whether in Oxnard, the 805 area, or Santa Barbara, are happy to give specific recommendations.

 Get Personalized Product Advice